enfyy/terminal-anime/README.md

 # README

-* Ruby version
+* Ruby version:
 2.5.1

-* Configuration
+* Configuration:
 You need to have the the chromedriver installed correctly in order for the watir gem to work

-* Database creation
+* Database creation:
-configure the config/database.yml, then rake db:create
+configure the config/database.yml | then
+rake db:create

-* Database initialization
+* Database initialization:
 rake db:migrate

-* Run the UI
+* Run the UI:
--navigate to the directory in your terminal, then: rake anime:ui
+navigate to the directory in your terminal | then: rake anime:ui